scikit-video/scikit-video/README.md

 ##Testing

-After installation, you can launch the test suite from outside the source directory (you will need to have the nose package installed):
+After installation, you can launch the test suite from outside the source directory (you will need to have the nose package installed).
+To ensure that both python2 and python3 versions pass:

 $ nosetests2 -v skvideo
+$ nosetests3 -v skvideo

 Copyright &copy; 2015 scikit-video team.
 Special thanks to Martín Blech for xmltodict, the authors of pymediaprobe, and the developers behind imageio and pyav for releasing under BSD licenses.